- Licenced Business Rescue Experts

 Try our calculator to find out…

-A Pre-Pack Administration is when the business is sold by the Administrator to management or a third-party purchaser either immediately upon their appointment or within a few days.
+A Pre-Pack Administration is when a business is sold by an Administrator to management or a third-party purchaser either immediately upon or within a few days of their appointment.

 How does the Pre-Pack Administration process begin?